 Extremely Old and Very Recent Records May Not Be in the Archives

-Service records from those who served prior to WWI may not be found in the National Archives.
+Service records from those who served before WWI may not be found in the National Archives.
 Those records are on file at the National Archives and Records Administration, Old Military and Civil Records Branch (NWCTB), Washington, DC.
 This information is helpful for anyone doing research, genealogical studies, tracing family roots, or other needs.

 Records for service members who recently separated or retired may not yet have been transferred to the National Archives.
-These records are usually maintained from 5-10 years at the personnel or human resources division for each respective branch of service before being sent for permanent storage at the National Archives:
+These records are usually maintained for 5-10 years at the personnel or human resources division for each respective branch of service before being sent for permanent storage at the National Archives:

 - Air Force – Air Force Personnel Center